Extensions

 fail-on-findings: 'true'

 The action installs .NET, installs GauntletCI, runs analysis against the PR commit, and optionally posts findings as inline review comments.
-Set inline-comments: 'false' to write findings to the Actions log only.
+See the GitHub Action docs for the full input reference.

 Manual install (without the Marketplace action)